albertomazzoncini16/economic_dispatch_formulation/README.md

-# SCED: Security-Constrained Economic Dispatch
+# Economic Dispatch Formulation

 ## Overview

-SCED (Security-Constrained Economic Dispatch) is a project aimed at developing robust and scalable optimization tools for day-ahead energy system dispatch.
+Economic Dispatch Formulation is a project aimed at developing robust and scalable optimization tools for day-ahead energy system economic dispatch.